-Before Kids Can Explore The World They Need To Be Introduced To It
+Before Kids Can Explore The Outdoors, They Need To Be Introduced To It

 “The ocean or the jungle or ice or desert, everything is a play park or a school to them,” Horn says of little kids.
 Before bringing them into a new environment, tell them about a particular animal they might see or a specific experience they’ll have, so they’re focused and excited before they even get there.
 For example, before his girls visited him in the Amazon, Horn told them all about the freshwater dolphins that swim there (your kids might have to settle for bullfrogs in the local pond).

 “The father must never grow up, it’s the kid’s job to grow up.
 Otherwise the father loses the context.”

 Start With Your Own Limits And Work Backward From There

 “Little kids don’t think of what will go wrong, they think everything they do might be right,” says Horn.
 When introducing them to the outdoors, their innate trust provides you with the entry point to get them engaged, so don’t give them any reason to doubt you.
 “They only get nervous if the adults are nervous.
 And nature is not dangerous if you know what to do.
 So, parents should know their limits and never take their kids beyond them.”
 Basically, if it looks too windy for you, then don’t take your kids on the boat.

 “Once they’ve done something that the other kids haven’t done, the other kids become interested and that gives them confidence.”